 I was sitting in my 1st grade class spacing out (as I did often) when I heard my teacher play “Jolly Old St. Nicholas” on her old classroom piano.
 I was facing the back of the piano, and remember moving my fingers on the carpet, as I was trying to figure out what she was playing.
 My dad had just brought home an old piano from our church that they were giving away, and it had just kind of been sitting there.
 Well, I decided I was going to go home and learn how to play that thing.
 After dinking around for a while, I figured out how to play the melody to the song I had only heard a few hours earlier.
 My mom said, “Jessica did your teacher teach that to you today?”
 I said “no she played it for us.”
 My mom then said “Oh so you watched her play it?”
 Me “No I couldn’t see her hands because we were facing the back of the piano.”
 My mom then reached for the phone to call my dad to let him know I needed to start piano lessons and the rest, as they say, is history.
 I’m not saying I would have never had a desire to learn the piano, but because a teacher took the time to play a song just because she enjoyed doing it, she impacted at least one student that day.
+Music education advocacy is so important, and it is important that we continue learning about the value of quality music education.

 It breaks my heart when I hear about music programs being cut from schools, people saying “oh I wish I had learned that one instrument when I was growing up”, or when kids quit taking lessons because it isn’t “cool” or it is “boring.”
 Music education is SO important, whether through private lessons, school music programs, music at church, online curriculum, or even just music appreciation and listening.
 Children who take music lessons have better memory patterns through the span of only one year, when measured against kids who have no music education.